Jimmy Johnson (American football coach): Television career

-After leaving the Dolphins, Johnson became a TV studio analyst again for Fox Sports and is currently an on-air staff member on Fox NFL Sunday.
+After leaving the Dolphins, Johnson became a television studio analyst again for Fox Sports and Fox NFL Sunday.
 He has been assigned as a studio analyst for Fox's coverage of the Bowl Championship Series in January with Chris Rose as the host, and also pens a column on Foxsports.com.
 In addition he has made several guest or cameo appearances in film and television: as a bearded prisoner in lockup on the television series The Shield, as a guest star in the episode, "Johnsonwreckers" on Coach in 1994, and a cameo in the movie The Waterboy, next to Bill Cowher.

+In March 2025, Johnson announced his retirement from sports broadcasting.